 We enjoyed this magnificent dish a few months ago at a tiny Lebanese restaurant, sitting alongside an ancient quay in Rotterdam.
-I hadn't had it for a while, so of course we asked the good hostess, and here's her recipe.
+I had not enjoyed it for a while, so of course we asked the good hostess, and here are her ingredients.

-Moutabel is a spicy version enjoyed throughout the Middle East.
+Moutabel baba ghanoush is a spicy version enjoyed throughout the Middle East; add some jalapeno or your favourite chili.

-This is her baba ghannoush, made with white aubergine which I can't get, and I suspect are less nutritious than the purple variety, anyway.
+This is her baba ghannoush, made with white aubergine which I cannot get, and I suspect are less nutritious than the purple variety, anyway.

-Baba ghanoush is made from eggplant which is known for its cholesterol lowering properties; it also has a sesame paste which is rich in lignans, the anti breast cancer phytochemical.
+Baba ghanoush is made from eggplant which is known for its cholesterol lowering properties; it also has a sesame paste which is rich in lignans, the phytochemical known for its anti breast cancer properties

 How to prepare your Baba Ghanoush.